perseids-project/perseids_docs/INSTALL.md

 # Prepare the inventory files
 You have to load inventory files and their indices for the Persieds CTS selector to work properly.

-## for the dev environmnet

 The perseids-dev.xml inventory file can be found in the CTS_XML_TextInventory directory of the perseids_canonical_dev repo.
 This needs to be uploaded to the eXist db/repository/inventory directory.

-## For the production environment

-TODO this needs to be simplified see above comment about need to merge perseus and perseids canonical repos -- this should be addressed with that and we should straighten that out before trying to script anything for this.

 Get a local clone of the PerseusDL/canonical.git repo: